PatricNox/league-of-legends-team-discord-bot/docs/CONTRIBUTING.md

 # CONTRIBUTING

-All changes that makes the sniffer more accurate towards _Laravel_'s coding standard is always highly appreciated and welcome.
+All changes that makes the bot more wealthy in features, speed and UI improvements are always highly appreciated and very welcome.

 ## PULL-REQUESTS